 We hope you enjoyed our handpicked day tours from Paris.
-If you are looking for tours in Paris like the Louvre, Montmartre, Notre Dame and more, read our guide to best tours to take in Paris here
+If you are looking for tours in Paris like the Louvre, Montmartre, Notre Dame, and more, read our guide to the best tours to take in Paris here

 Make the most of your trip to Paris France!